kristianmandrup/solid-bootstrap/README.md

-# SolidStrap: SolidJS JSX components for Bootstrap 5.x
+# SolidStrap: SolidJS components for Bootstrap 5.x

 This library is a port of ReactStrap to SolidJS.

-The components are based on [reactstrap bootstrap 5 branch](https://github.com/reactstrap/reactstrap/blob/bootstrap5/src) via [solid-styled-jsx](https://www.npmjs.com/package/solid-styled-jsx)
+The components are based on [reactstrap bootstrap 5 branch](https://github.com/reactstrap/reactstrap/blob/bootstrap5/src)

-This is currently a WIP, attempting to port over [reactstrap](https://reactstrap.github.io/) for [Bootstrap 5.x](https://getbootstrap.com/docs/5.1) to [SolidJS](https://www.solidjs.com/) while I learn SolidJS in the process.
+This is currently a WIP, attempting to port over [reactstrap](https://reactstrap.github.io/) for [Bootstrap 5.x](https://getbootstrap.com/docs/5.1) to [SolidJS](https://www.solidjs.com/)

 ## UI tags (WIP)